Honor Courses

 Credits 4

-A study of the fundamentals of living organisms with emphasis on zoology and botany and their biochemistry, physiology, genetics, systematics, behavior, and ecology.
-Review scientific literature and relate to specific undergraduate courses covering concepts and their historical perspectives including contributions of significant figures and underrepresented groups.
-This Honors section will have additional requirements that may include extra or expanded assignments, projects or modified assessments.
+This course is a study of the fundamentals of living organisms with emphasis on zoology and botany and their biochemistry, physiology, genetics, systematics, behavior, and ecology.
+Students review scientific literature and relate it to specific undergraduate courses covering concepts and their historical perspectives including contributions of significant figures and underrepresented groups.
+This Honors section has additional requirements that may include extra or expanded assignments, projects or modified assessments.

 CH 101H: Introduction to Inorganic Chemistry (with lab)

-A survey of the fundamental principles of inorganic chemistry.
-Three hours of lecture and two hours of laboratory each week.
-Does not apply to a major or minor in chemistry.
-This Honors section will have additional requirements that may include extra or expanded assignments, projects or modified assessments.
+This course is a survey of the fundamental principles of inorganic chemistry.
+There are three hours of lecture and two hours of laboratory each week.
+This course does not apply to a major or minor in chemistry.
+This Honors section has additional requirements that may include extra or expanded assignments, projects or modified assessments.

-CH 102H: Introduction to Organic & Biochemistry (with lab)
+CH 102H: Introduction to Organic and Biochemistry (Honor)

-A survey of fundamental principles of organic and biochemistry.
-Three hours of lecture and two hours of laboratory each week.
-Does not apply to a major or minor in chemistry.
-This Honors section will have additional requirements that may include extra or expanded assignments, projects or modified assessments.
+This course is a survey of fundamental principles of organic and biochemistry.
+There are three hours of lecture and two hours of laboratory each week.
+This course does not apply to a major or minor in chemistry.
+This Honors section has additional requirements that may include extra or expanded assignments, projects or modified assessments.

-A survey of the fundamental laws and theories of chemistry, with special emphasis on the working of problems and the relationship between atomic structure and the chemistry of the elements.
-Three hours of lecture and three hours of laboratory each week.
-This Honors section will have additional requirements that may include extra or expanded assignments, projects or modified assessments.
+This course is a survey of the fundamental laws and theories of chemistry, with special emphasis on the working of problems and the relationship between atomic structure and the chemistry of the elements.
+There are three hours of lecture and three hours of laboratory each week.
+This Honors section has additional requirements that may include extra or expanded assignments, projects or modified assessments.

 HN 100: Project Orientation Seminar

-This orientation provides Instructions on interdisciplinary project management, team dynamics, analysis and the seven phases of problem-solving.
-Students will be required to attend all sessions or makeup absences.
-They will have an opportunity to apply learned concepts to mock problems that are typical in the real-world.
+This orientation course provides Instructions on interdisciplinary project management, team dynamics, analysis and the seven phases of problem-solving.
+Students are required to attend all sessions or makeup absences.
+They have an opportunity to apply learned concepts to mock problems that are typical in the real world.
 The course is graded on a pass/fail basis.

 HN 200: Team Project Phase 1